cbarrick/dotfiles/README.md

 ## Installation

-There are two layers of dotfiles:
+Configs are separated into a few groups:

-- **Basic** dotfiles live in `home/*`.
+- **Main** dotfiles live in `home/*`.
 These dot files are linked directly into your home directory.

-- **Extra** config files live in `extra/*`.
-These files don't necessarily belong in your home directory (e.g. global config files) or on every system (e.g. OS-specific dotfiles).
+- **Misc** config files live in `misc/*`.
+These files don't necessarily belong in your home directory (e.g. global config files) or on every system (e.g. OS-specific).

 Each directory contains an install script, e.g. `home/install.zsh`, that will link or copy their respective dotfiles into the proper locations.
 These scripts may also perform additional installation actions, like telling iTerm2 where to find its files.